Generative AI consulting

 Advantages of generative AI

-Needs no training so development cycle is shortCannot handle certain types of task well, such as basic arithmetic
+Generative AI models don’t need to be trained (since they have already been trained), so the development cycle is shortGenerative AI cannot handle certain types of task well, such as basic arithmetic

-Very robust with unexpected inputs or wordings, or when incoming document has an unusual structureExpensive
+Very robust with unexpected inputs or wordings, or when incoming document has an unusual structureGenerative AI can expensive to deploy at scale

-Can complete some creative tasksNeeds a third party service so may rely on internet connection.
+Generative AI is good at creative tasks, although it is debatable what counts as “creative”!Generative AI often needs a third party service so it may rely on having a reliable internet connection.
 That third party’s server may be down, or the third party could change their API or suddenly increase prices.

 You can have very small model files.
 For example, a Naive Bayes text classifier, which can assign documents to categories, may be a few kilobytesDevelopment time is long, because you need training data which may not always be available.
 In the worst case, you would need to hand-tag training data

-We can make a machine learning model which is designed specifically for that task
+We can make a machine learning model which is designed specifically for the task at hand, as opposed to taking very generalist models like a generative AI model and trying to use it for a very specialist task.

-Can we combine generative AI and traditional machine learning to get the best of both worlds?
+Can you combine generative AI and traditional machine learning to get the best of both worlds?

 There are a number of ways that a generative AI consulting project could combine generative AI with traditional machine learning or rule based systems.